 The site is covered in grass and daisies, and is surrounded on all sides by ancient forest.
 The pitches are generous, and there are miles of walking and cycling tracks going off into the New Forest right beside the campsite.

 Are you coming to the New Forest because you want to see the region’s iconic ponies?
-Then this family-friendly campsite could be the one for you!
+Then this family-friendly campsite could be perfect.

 If you’re looking for a place to camp which offers great facilities, then this could be the perfect fit.

-This New Forestncamping park is set in beautiful grounds, has immaculate facilities, and even has it’s own fishing lakes.
+This New Forest camping and caravan park is set in beautiful grounds, has immaculate facilities, and even has its own fishing lakes.
 There’s also an outdoor gym, and you can hire a Segway!

-For those looking for more of a wild camping experience, but within the law – this campsite could be perfect.
+For those looking for more of a wild camping experience, but within the law, then Longbeech Campsite could be perfect.

 Set amongst ancient beechwoods, don’t be surprised if a pony wanders by your tent in the morning!
 This campsite has no facilities – so no toilet, and no shower – and the emphasis truly is on nature.